 - laundry and washing machine use (cold water source only).

-Greywater treatment systems collect, clean, store and disinfect greywater from your home.
+Greywater treatment systems collect, clean, store and disinfect greywater.
 They treat organic pollutants in the greywater.
 Most do not remove chemicals such as sodium, nitrate or phosphorus.
 Disinfection methods can include chlorination, ultra-violet radiation or ozonation to remove pathogens.
 Greywater must be treated to the standards specified in the Queensland Plumbing and Wastewater Code prior to use.

 The quality of the treated greywater will determine its use.

-Only systems with watermark approval may be installed in Queensland.
+Only systems with watermark approval may be installed in Queensland by a licensed plumber.